Icemap/docs/develop/connect-to-tidb.md

 ## MySQL Client

 You can use `MySQL Client` as a command line tool for `TiDB`.
 You can find the installation method for different operating systems in the [MySQL Shell documentation](https://dev.mysql.com/doc/mysql-shell/8.0/en/mysql-shell-install.html).
-After the installation you can connect to TiDB using the following command line:
+After the installation you can connect to TiDB using the following command-line:

 ```bash
 mysql --host <tidb_server_host> --port 4000 -u root -p --comments